dart-archive/pub-dartlang/app/doc/pub-cache.markdown

     $ pub cache list

-This command lists information about packages currently installed in your [system cache](glossary.html#system-cache).
+This command lists information about packages currently downloaded into your [system cache](glossary.html#system-cache).
 Currently, it only outputs information in JSON form and exists mainly for the Editor's benefit.